molpopgen/fwdpp/README.md

 ##Citation

-The fwdpp manuscript has been accepted for publication in Genetics.
+The fwdpp manuscript has published in Genetics.
 The accepted version of the manuscript is [here](http://www.genetics.org/content/early/2014/06/19/genetics.114.165019.abstract).
 For LaTeX users:

 ~~~
 @Article{,